allmaps/allmaps/packages/render/README.md

 ### getMapZIndex

-Returns the zIndex of a map.
+Returns the z-index of a map.

 #### Parameters